urbanskalar/Morningstar-API/morningstar API/README.md

 [4015 rows x 6 columns]
 ```

-Definition `getAllData(ticker, market)` returns all data that is possible to gather from morningstar api as dictionary of pandas.Dataframe tables.
+Definition `getAllData(ticker, market)` returns all data that is possible to gather from morningstar API as dictionary of pandas.Dataframe tables.
 Dictionary includes tables with the following keys:
 ```
 key_ratios
 annual:income_statement